DiamondLightSource/ulims-json-schemas/docs/common_issues.md

 required properties.
 Can also occur when editing released json files manually.

-Example number and message can vary.
+The number and message can vary but the solution is similar in most cases.
 <details>
 <summary>check: "example 0 did not validate against schema: data should NOT have additional properties"</summary>